 Your dentist can mitigate the effects of periodontal disease through scaling and root planing.
 The hygienist cleans the gum pockets around your teeth during the periodontal pocket treatment and smoothes the roots.
 This procedure helps remove any plaque around the gums, paving the way for the receding gums to reattach to the teeth.

 If you suspect that you have periodontitis, it’s essential to have it treated as soon as possible.
 Failure to do so can lead to severe side effects such as tooth loss and jawbone loss.

-If you have periodontal disease, brushing your teeth and gums can be challenging.
+Brushing your teeth and gums can be challenging if you have periodontal disease.
 Visiting your dentist near you for professional cleaning will help eliminate any plaque or bacteria in the affected area.
 Additionally, during dental check-ups, your dentist can monitor the progress of your condition and act accordingly.

 Brushing and flossing will ensure you remove any food particles or debris trapped in between the teeth.
 This will lessen the chances of the gum disease worsening or spreading to other areas.
 Make sure you use a soft toothbrush to prevent irritating the gums.
 To strengthen your jawbone and teeth, use toothpaste that contains fluoride.
 Please avoid using any harsh dental products as they can irritate or worsen the condition.

 Avoid Poor Habits

 Smoking and eating sugary foods can worsen infection in the gums, worsening your condition.
 Conversely, quitting poor habits can significantly strengthen your immune system, making it easier to fight off any infections.

 At its early stages, gum disease can be reversed.
 Unfortunately for periodontal disease, it can’t be reversed, only managed.
 It’s therefore important not to waste any time if you think you have gum disease.
 Contact Jeffrey L. Cohen if you’re looking for a periodontal dentist.